genomicsITER/benchmarking/README.md

 Bioinformatics benchmarking is essential to provide guidance for improving the variant calling process and define standards and performance metrics.
 To achieve this goal, several public-private-academic organisations have arisen in the last few years.
 One of them is the Genome in a Bottle ([GIAB](https://jimb.stanford.edu/giab)) Consortium, hosted by National Institute of Standards and Technology ([NIST](https://www.nist.gov/)).
 It provides reference materials, standards and methods to perform translation of whole human genome sequencing to clinical practice.
 GIAB follows the Global Alliance for Genomics and Health (GA4GH) Benchmarking Team recommendations to standardise performance metrics and tools that enables to accomplish the previous goal.
 Also, [PrecisionFDA](https://precision.fda.gov/) is a platform from Food and Drug Administration (FDA) involved in the analysis of biological datasets in order to advance precision medicine.

 We aimed to assess the performance of our current whole-genome (WGS) and whole-exome (WES) sequencing and bioinformatic workflows for detecting single nucleotide variants (SNVs) and small insertion and deletion (indels) in human samples.
-For this purpose, we used two Genome in a Bottle reference samples:
+For this purpose, we used four Genome in a Bottle reference samples:

 * NA12878/HG001: This sample belongs to a well-known multigenerational family from Utah in the US.
 * NA24385/HG002: This sample belongs to the son member of an Ashkenazi Jews trio.